Charles Gummer

 Charles Henry Alexander Gummer (20 November 1905 – 17 January 1995) was an English international rugby union player of the 1920s.

 Gummer played for Plymouth Albion and also had a stint with Moseley while up north.
 He represented both Devon and North Midlands.
 His solitary England cap came as a wing-forward against France at Colombes in 1929 and he contributed a try in a 16–6 win.

-A policeman, Gummer was a detective inspector in the Plympouth CID and served for 25 years before retiring in 1952.
+A policeman, Gummer was a detective inspector in the Plymouth CID and served for 25 years before retiring in 1952.